SSWConsulting/SSW.Rules.Content/rules/methodology-daily-scrums/rule.md

 ---
-seoDescription: "Here is a potential SEO description: "Improve daily scrum efficiency and collaboration with these actionable tips on sending emails, using IM, and making meetings easy to find.""
+seoDescription: Here is a potential SEO description: "Improve daily scrum efficiency and collaboration with these actionable tips on sending emails, using IM, and making meetings easy to find."
 type: rule
 title: Methodology - Do you do Daily Scrums (aka stand-up meetings)?
 uri: methodology-daily-scrums